chirag127/Olivia-A-Personal-Virtual-Assistant/README.md

 ### In progress features

-1. Send mail
+1. Send mail.
-1. Turn on and off Wi-Fi
+1. Turn on and off Wi-Fi.
-1. Stop music
+1. Stop music.
 1. Open VS Code
+1. Random facts.
+1. Lock screen.
+1. Change colour.
+1. Change name.

 > Please tell me the features you want me to add by creating a issue.